Ketoli Chengappa

+Dewan Bahadur Ketolira Chengappa, C.I.E.
+(1878–1963) was an Indian civil servant and administrator who served as the Chief Commissioner of Coorg Province from 1943 to 1949.

+Early life and education

-Dewan Bahadur Ketolira Chengappa, C.I.E., was born on 3 March 1878 to Ketolira Muddaiah (worked as a village official) & Bolliavva from Yavakapadi Village, Kabinakad, Napoklu.
+Chengappa was born on 3 March 1878 to Ketolira Muddaiah (worked as a village official) & Bolliavva from Yavakapadi Village, Kabinakad, Napoklu.
 He completed his matriculation in the year 1893.
 Thereafter, he went on graduate from University of Madras.
-Later on he cleared the "Indian Civil Service" (ICS), officially known as the "Imperial Civil Service", is the elite higher civil service of the British Empire in British India during British rule.
-He joined the services as a parpathigar in 1909 and rose to become the Assistant Commissioner in 1916.
+Later on he cleared the Indian Civil Service (ICS), the elite higher civil service of the British Empire in British India.

+Career

+Chengappa joined the services as a parpathigar in 1909 and rose to become the Assistant Commissioner in 1916.
 He became the first Indian to be appointed as a District Magistrate by the British in 1921.
 After his tenure as Commissioner of Coorg in 1935, he was appointed by the British as the Chief of National War Front in Coorg in 1942.
 Subsequently, he was elevated to the position of Chief Commissioner of Coorg Province from 26 April 1943 – March 1949 and then titled Diwan Bahadur.